Leave of Absence Process and Procedures

 Military Caregiver Leave

-Eligible employees who are the spouse, son, daughter, parent, or next of kin of a covered service member will be entitled to leave to care for a service member who has a serious injury or illness incurred on active duty (and in the line of duty) for which he or she is undergoing medical treatment, recuperation, or therapy; is otherwise in outpatient status; or is on the temporary disability retired list.
+Eligible employees who are the spouse, son, daughter, parent, or next of kin of a covered service member will be entitled to leave in order to care for a service member who has a serious injury or illness incurred on active duty (and in the line of duty) for which he or she is undergoing medical treatment, recuperation, or therapy; is otherwise in outpatient status; or is on the temporary disability retired list.

 Full- and part-time permanent employees who are called into active duty or active duty training may be eligible for Military Leave.
 Employees must provide copies of orders for Military Leaves to be processed.
 Employees’ rights to Military Leave are provided and protected under the Uniformed Services Employment and Reemployment Rights Act (USERRA) and other applicable federal and state laws.

 In some cases, requests for Educational Leave may be granted so employees can obtain additional education that will benefit them and JCPS.
-Employees must submit written requests before the courses or program begins.
+Employees must submit written requests before the course or program begins.
 Proof of enrollment and course of study must be attached to the request for leave.

 Some employees serving in specific capacities with state or local organizations may request a Professional Leave of Absence.
 Such leaves must be approved prior to the beginning of the term of service, and some cases may require the superintendent’s approval.